dsnanayakkara/book-manager-app/README.md

 1. Clone the project from the GitHub repository: (git clone https://github.com/dsnanayakkara/book-manager-app.git)
 2. Open a terminal at the root of the project.
 3. Run Docker Compose to start the container: (docker-compose up -d --build)
 4. The database and test data will be automatically created before starting the Spring Boot application.
-This is done using sql script and docker compose.
+This is done using sql script(create_tables.sql inside db-init folder) and docker compose.
 5. Access the endpoints using postman(API Specification is linked below)

 # Database Design